Labelbox/model-observability/README.md

 ### Productionizing
 * To productionize this you have to remove the local s3 deployment in favor of a more permanent storage solution
 * s3 directly slips drops in.
+Endpoints will have to be updated
+* Needs test cases, error handling, and some tools for developing.
+* Remove NGROK and use a public endpoint